Huemul/trae/README.md

 ### Middlewares

-`trae` api provides with three middleware methods, `before`, `after` and `finally`.
+`trae` api provides three middleware methods, `before`, `after` and `finally`.

 #### `trae.before([middleware])`

-Runs before the request is made and it has access to the config file, it is run in a promise chain, so it should always return the config value.
+Runs before the request is made and it has access to the configuration object, it is run in a promise chain, so it should always return the configuration object.

 ```js
 const beforeMiddleware = (config) => {